 What is Reputation Marketing?

 Reputation marketing is the process of managing and influencing consumer perception of a brand or business.
-The goal: to highlight the positive qualities of the brand and promote these in a way that converts shoppers into customers.
+The goal is to highlight the positive qualities of the brand and promote these in a way that converts shoppers into customers.

 “We need to think about our reputations as a constant, competitive advantage, a driver of growth and prosperity, and a strategic asset.
 We need to think about reputation marketing.”